• Skip to primary navigation

 • hurts interpersonal and social relationships with neighbours and co-workers – surveillance stigmatizes the injured worker by questioning the legitimacy of a work injury or claim

-Taking action – a legal challenge
+Taking action – a legal challenge on a human rights issue

 In early 2015, the community made an important step forward in its fight back against the Board’s covert surveillance practices.
 Over 2014 a working group of community legal clinics, ONIWG and the OWA formed a strategy to challenge these practices of the Board as discriminatory against injured workers.
 They prepared a statement of fact for the Ontario Human Rights Commissioner who, following discussion with the WSIB, got their agreement to remove from their system all references to the discriminatory Red Flag list – and to prepare a guidance document for staff that “better reflects” a process for surveillance referrals that is in line with the Ontario Human Rights Code.